-Each uncoated tablet contains: S(-) Amlodipine Besylate equivalent to S(-) Amlodipine 2.5 or 5 mg.
+Each uncoated tablet contains: S (-) Amlodipine Besylate equivalent to S (-) Amlodipine 2.5 mg/5 mg.

-Excipients/Inactive Ingredients: Microcrystalline cellulose, dibasic calcium phosphate dihydrate, yellow iron oxide, colloidal silicon dioxide, sodium starch glycolate, magnesium stearate.
+Excipients/Inactive Ingredients: Microcrystalline cellulose, dibasic calcium phosphate dihydrate, yellow iron oxide, colloidal silicon dioxide, sodium starch glycolate and magnesium stearate.

-Pharmacotherapeutic group: Selective calcium channel blockers with mainly vascular effects-Dihydropyridine derivatives.
-ATC code: C08CA01.
+Pharmacotherapeutic group: Selective calcium channel blockers with mainly vascular effects - Dihydropyridine derivatives.
+ATC Code: C08CA.